lindig/fit/README.md

       "253": 971857351
     }

-Each record has a global message number (20) which defines the purpose of the record and a number of values in position slots.
+Each record has a global message number (like 20) which defines the purpose of the record and a number of values in position slots.
 The meaning of these is defined in the FIT Protocol but this library (so far) only implements the parsing.
-For example, 20 message is called _record_ in the FIT protocol and slots have these meanings:
+For example, message 20 is called _record_ in the FIT protocol and slots have these meanings:

 * 0 position\_lat